 A host page must exist. (even the host page has an auth request)

-Using Elasicsearch, Kibana, Metricbeat and so on to keep an overview of my system.
+Using Elasicsearch, Kibana, Fleet and so on to keep an overview of my system.

-Here is a list of things I plan on doing with the Elastic Stack
+Here is a list of things that are in use on my elastic stack.

 The backend can usually be started in the IDE or with go run main.go